go-air/dupi/README.md

 ## Status

 Dupi is in alpha/early beta development stage.
-Expect bugs.
+Please feel free to give it a try (and [file issues](https://github.com/go-air/dupi/issues)).
+We have run it on several document sets successfully, but it definitely needs more testing to be deployed for commercial purposes.

 ## Input